 How does this work?
 The vibration from footsteps of those walking on this energy-generating street creates kinetic energy which can be converted into electrical power.
 Simple as that!
 The implanted transmitters that are also in the flooring system allow for data analytics for an assortment of things.
-For a more in-depth description of the technology and the Pavegen company, take a look at this video:

 This isn’t Pavegen’s first rodeo.
 The company has implemented their technology in over 150 projects around the world since their inception in 2009, including areas that are impacting the lives of people in developing countries:

 - A tiled area in an airport terminal in London (Heathrow Airport’s Terminal 3)

 - A 200-tile soccer field in a poverty-stricken area of Rio de Janeiro, Brazil.
 The stored energy at night when the sun goes down is able to power the floodlights for children to use the field.

 - A 100-tile football field, also powered by solar energy, at the Federal College of Education in Lagos, Nigeria.

 - A 68-tile walkway in Sandton City Mall in South Africa, able to provide stored power for a technology classroom in Sunrise Secondary School in Diepsloot, a local village.